 The full publication is available by the following link: http://onlinelibrary.wiley.com/doi/10.1111/ecot.12136/full

-The conference will also inform on the process of the “Life in Kyrgyzstan” Study carried out in 2016 by an international consortium of research institutions with funding from IFPRI, IGZ, FAO and UCA (see www.lifeinkyrgyzstan.org).
+A wide range of topics in socio-economic development of the Kyrgyz Republic and other Central Asian countries were covered.
+The conference has also informed on the process of the “Life in Kyrgyzstan” Study carried out in 2016 by an international consortium of research institutions with funding from IFPRI, IGZ, FAO and UCA (see www.lifeinkyrgyzstan.org).

 Workshop on Household Life, Employment and Social Cohesion in Kyrgyzstan – Integrating scientific insights and implementation effort